planet-wars-rts

 However, you may use any language as long as your agent speaks WebSocket and uses JSON.

-If youโ€™re entering a compeition linked to a conference, please see create a set of slides following the instructions here.
-Slides Instructions
+If youโ€™re entering a competition linked to a conference, please create a set of slides following the instructions here: Slides Instructions

 For Kotlin/Java and Python, we provide example servers and agent wrappers so you can focus entirely on your agent logic.